“ERIE ROMANCE – JOURNEY’S END”

 “This is the companion part of the Erie Romance set.
 The scene shows the ferry Pelee Islander, in its early years, just returning to its homeport at the end of a bustling day.

 I have been waiting a long time for the opportunity to properly use the effect of a strong backlight burning out the edges of the subject with its intensity.
 This piece was perfect for just that.” -Ronald Suchiu

 Some Added History

-If you are a birder or a butterfly expert, than you will recognize the name Pelee.
+If you are a birder or a butterfly expert, then you will recognize the name Pelee.
 This whole area is located mere miles from Point Pelee where birds and butterflies come before their long journey to places like South America.

 Then there are the incredible sunsets.
-World famous magazines have written up this area for its magnificent sunsets.
+World-famous magazines have written up this area for its magnificent sunsets.
 It ranks right up there with Hawaii.
 With all this beauty it is no wonder Ronald Suchiu felt compelled to paint this historic scene.